-It seems that everywhere you turn there is someone touting LASIK’s benefits.
 We hear a lot about LASIK surgery and the wonderful clear vision that people enjoy after the procedure.
-Is LASIK surgery for women over 50 a good decision?
-Deciding to have LASIK is a big step, and only you and your doctor can decide if LASIK is right for you.
+Is LASIK surgery for women over fifty a good decision?
+Deciding to have LASIK is a big step, and only you and your doctoUse Fusion Builderr can decide if it’s right for you.
 LASIK is generally very effective in healthy post menopausal women, but there may be some extra considerations you should be aware of.

 Most people develop a condition called presbyopia in their forties and fifties.
 Presbyopia is a loss of elasticity in the eye’s lens that makes it hard to change focus quickly or to see nearby things clearly.
 You may first notice presbyopia when you try to read, sew or do any activity that requires seeing fine details up close.
 Generally, presbyopia is easily resolved with reading glasses or bifocals.